Where to stay in Kyoto: My favourite areas and hotels

 • Home to the famous Arashiyama Bamboo Grove

-• Scenic beauty with the Katsura River and surrounding mountains
+• Much closer to nature and very scenic with the Katsura River and surrounding mountains

 • Great for outdoor activities like cycling and river cruises